Janis VanWyhe, President, Grants & Education Awards Coordinator

-Elizabeth Plam, Co-Chair A&E
+Elizabeth Plam, Co-Chair Gathering of the Guilds

 Twenty some odd years ago, I took my first beading class at Daisy Kingdom.
 That was the first step down the rabbit hole into the world of beads.
 I call myself a professional hunter gatherer, a title I earned during the years that followed and I will say I enjoyed every minute of pouring over bead laden tables in bead shops, at the PBS bead bazaar, and gem shows…

 I have also gathered many lovely friends along this path and my life would not be as full and rewarding without them.